pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 ## Remove message action

-Requires Message Persistence: enable in the Admin Portal.

 Remove a previously added action from a published message.
 Response is empty.

 ### Method(s)

-Use this Objective-C method:

 ```
 `1- (void)removeMessageActionWithRequest:(PNRemoveMessageActionRequest *)request